whu-totemdb/Dask-means/README.md

         }
   }
   ```
-- Then, you need to declare all the functions in the MainActivity.java by entering the following command:
+- Then, you need to declare all the functions in the `MainActivity.java` by entering the following code:
   ```java
   public native double testLloyd();
   public native double testDaskMeans();